goshil/MI-3-reset-button-switcher/README.md

 with LED indicator confirmation.
 This need to get WDS only on one wireless interface at a time, in short - you could switch your WDS bridge from one frequency to another and back by one push (ofcourse, if other side of bridge configured right).

-First pushing always enable 5Ghz AP and 2.4Ghz WDS+AP mode.
-This mode submitted by two blinks.
+Script check router settings and change mode on opposite.
+If there is a mess in settings, it enable 5Ghz AP and 2.4Ghz WDS+AP mode by default.
+This mode submitted by two blinks.Next mode is 2.4Ghz AP and 5Ghz WDS+AP, it submitted by 5 blinks.

-Next mode is 2.4Ghz AP and 5Ghz WDS+AP, it submitted by 5 blinks.
+PLEASE NOTE:After each mode set, router reboots for clean connection with new settings.

 For work as service code could be placed to script body in section "script to run after fully boot".